datatrail-jhu/10_communication/manuscript/07_one_on_one.md

 Have you...:

 * Determined a specific question?
-* Discussed what information is requried to answer question?
+* Discussed what information is required to answer question?
 * Decided what variables you'll use in the analysis?
 * Discussed what data are currently available?
 * Determined if available data in a tidy format?